 Eagle Eyes Sunglasses

 We can’t talk about applied NASA technologies without mentioning ourselves, can we?
-Eagle Eyes sunglasses are all manufactured with lenses crafted from original NASA optic technology, which was developed to reduce the impact of solar radiation on human eyesight.
+Eagle Eyes sunglasses are all manufactured with lenses crafted from original NASA optic technology that blocks blue light, which was developed to reduce the impact of solar radiation on human eyesight.
 To do this, NASA scientists studied the vision of eagles and hawks, specifically their ability to distinguish prey from the surrounding environment with extreme precision.

 From this list, you can see that Eagle Eyes and countless items we rely on every day would not exist without NASA’s awe-inspiring technological advancements.
 From space exploration and intergalactic discoveries to pragmatic solutions for Earth’s very tangible problems, the impact of NASA’s work continues to amaze and inspire.
 Here’s to another 50 years of exploration, curiosity, and innovation.
 We can’t wait to see where NASA lands next.